-Diversity policy pursuant to section 289f (2) No. 6 of the German Commercial Code
+Diversity policy pursuant to section 289f (2) No. 6 of the German Commercial Code (HGB)

 We are pursuing a Group-wide, global diversity program.
-At our company, diversity stands for a culture of inclusion, mutual esteem and respect.
+At our company, diversity stands for a culture of inclusion, mutual esteem, and respect.
 To demonstrate this open and dynamic company culture, we promote diversity throughout the Group - and do so at all levels, including the Executive Board and Supervisory Board.

-We believe that our innovative strength is driven by a diverse workforce and that an inclusive working environment sustainably contributes to entrepreneurial success.
+We believe that a diverse workforce boosts the innovative strength of the Group and contributes materially to our business success.
 That is why we are furthering a culture of diversity independent of age, gender, disability, ethnic or cultural background, religion, industry experience, and educational background.
 The diversity policy to strategically steer the topics of diversity and inclusion at our company thus focuses on the following key criteria:

-Our Group-wide diversity policy encompasses both voluntary as well as legally defined objectives that we continuously and sustainably work on to achieve.
+Our Group-wide diversity policy encompasses both voluntary as well as legally defined objectives that we continuously and sustainably work to achieve.
 In this context, it should be noted that with respect to the Executive Board of Merck KGaA, Darmstadt, Germany, many rules can only be applied correspondingly.
-This is because the Executive Board comprises personally liable general partners of Merck KGaA, Darmstadt, Germany, and is not a management board with employed members of a corporate body (for details, please also see the "Joint Report of the Executive Board and the Supervisory Board" page 170 et seq.).
-In addition to the aspects presented in the following, reference is made to the objectives of the Supervisory Board with respect to its composition and the competency profile of the Supervisory Board (see the information on the "Objectives of the Supervisory Board with respect to its composition and profile of skills and expertise" on page 200 et seq.).
+This is because the Executive Board comprises personally liable general partners of Merck KGaA, Darmstadt, Germany, and is not a management board with employed members of a corporate body (for details, please also see the "Joint Report of the Executive Board and the Supervisory Board").

+In addition to the aspects presented in the following, reference is made to the objectives of the Supervisory Board with respect to its composition and the profile of skills and expertise of the Supervisory Board (see the information on the "Objectives of the Supervisory Board with respect to its composition and profile of skills and expertise").
 The statements made there are part of the diversity policy for the Supervisory Board presented here.